elianyperez/PersonalWebsite/content/post/Ruth_McQuown/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Eliany received the O. Ruth McQuown Graduate Scholarship for her commitment to fostering opportunities for underrepresented minorities in science
+summary: I am delighted to share that I have been awarded the O. Ruth McQuown Graduate Scholarship for my dedication to fostering opportunities for underrepresented minorities in science.
+This prestigious scholarship recognizes my commitment to promoting diversity and inclusivity in the scientific community.
+I am grateful for the support and encouragement I have received throughout my journey.
+This scholarship will empower me to continue advocating for underrepresented voices in science and to make a positive impact.

 # Link this post with a project
 projects: []